camchu2001/my-wiki/docs/Python/Python  for Coding Interviews.md

-**I am not a Python expert**.
+**I am no Python expert** 😔.
 I am a web developer and have been using mostly JavaScript and TypeScript in my past work experience.
 However, I use Python for my coding interviews.
 Its concise syntax and dynamic typing (a blessing and a curse 😅) make it perfect for quickly writing solutions to coding problems under pressure.

 This document should serve as a **quick guide to Python**, introducing you to the syntax and basic components that you’d need when using Python for coding interviews.
 It is **not a comprehensive** guide to Python, you’d need more than this to build an entire software with Python.